mwat56/Nele/README.md

 ### Static

 The `datadir`/`static/` directory can be used to store, well, _static_ files to which you then can link in your articles.
-You can put there whatever file you like either form the command-line or by using the system's `/ss` URL.
+You can put there whatever file you like either from the command-line or by using the system's `/ss` URL.

 ### Views

 The `datadir`/`views/` directory holds the templates with which the final HTML pages are generated.
-Provided that you feel at home working with _Go_ templates you might change them as you seem fit.
+Provided that you feel at home working with _Go_ templates you might change them as you see fit.
 I will, however, __not__ provide any support for you changing the default template structure.

-An concise overview of the used templates and which variables they use you'll find in the file [template_vars.md](template_vars.md)
+A concise overview of the used templates and which variables they use you'll find in the file [template_vars.md](template_vars.md)

 ### Contents